Learn

 If you have an Android device, the best practice is to download apps only from the Google Play Store.
 An iPhone's settings won't allow you to download apps from anywhere except Apple's App Store.

-5. Beware of "smishing"
+5. Beware of 'Smishing'

 Smishing is a type of scam using text messages.
 With smishing, fraudsters send text messages to your phone that look like they're coming from a credible source.
 In these text messages, fraudsters try to trick you into sharing personal financial information like your password, bank account, or credit card number.
-Get more information here about how to identify and avoid smishing attempts.
+Get more information about how to identify and avoid smishing attempts.

-Connecting your phone to the Internet via public WiFi is a risky move, especially for mobile banking or any other use that involves sensitive personal or financial information.
-Even if the open WiFi network requires a password for access, the connection is still not secure.
+Connecting your phone to the Internet via public Wi-Fi is a risky move, especially for mobile banking or any other use that involves sensitive personal or financial information.
+Even if the open Wi-Fi network requires a password for access, the connection is still not secure.
 Your best bet is to stick with the connection you get through your mobile provider's data plan for these kinds of transactions.

-You can add more protection by installing an app to set up a virtual private network,which will encrypt and remove the personal identifiers of the data you transfer.
+You can add more protection by installing an app to set up a virtual private network, which will encrypt and remove the personal identifiers of the data you transfer.6 Your smartphone is a handy and valuable tool.
+Make sure you keep the treasure trove of data you store on it secure.

 This content is general in nature and does not constitute legal, tax, accounting, financial or investment advice.
 You are encouraged to consult with competent legal, tax, accounting, financial or investment professionals based on your specific circumstances.
 We do not make any warranties as to accuracy or completeness of this information, do not endorse any third-party companies, products, or services described here, and take no liability for your use of this information.